Matt Manning: 2021

+2022

 Manning started the 2022 season in the Tigers rotation.
-On April 20, he was placed on the 10-day IL due to right shoulder inflammation, retroactive to April 17.
+On April 20, he was placed on the 10-day injured list due to right shoulder inflammation, retroactive to April 17.
 Due to suffering a setback in one of his rehab starts, Manning did not return to the Tigers until making a start against the Minnesota Twins on August 2.
 On August 24, Manning pitched six shoutout innings with a career-high eight strikeouts in a win over the San Francisco Giants.

+2023

+Manning made two starts for Detroit in 2023 before suffering a fracture in his right foot after being hit by a line drive on April 11.
+On April 29, Manning was placed on the 60-day injured list.
+He was activated ahead of a start against the Texas Rangers on June 27.
+On July 8, Manning pitched the first 6.2 innings of a combined no-hitter with relief pitchers Jason Foley and Alex Lange against the Toronto Blue Jays.
+On September 6, Manning's season was ended when another line drive fractured his foot for the second time.
+The hit by Giancarlo Stanton was measured at 119.5 mph.